klaszlo8207/Flutter-OBJ-3D-Viewer/README.md

 **Please use this library with TRIANGLES in the obj file itself.**

-Tha library can handle only some types in the obj file like: vertices, textCoords, normals, faces.
+This library can handle some type in the obj file like: vertices, texture coordinates, normals, faces.
-Can handle minus face indices.
-If your model not in Triangle mode then you can convert that via Autodesk 3ds Max or other softwares.
+It can handle minus face indices.
+If your model not in triangles, then you can convert that via Autodesk 3ds Max or other softwares.

 Also this library can handle only a few Vertices in wireframe/shaded mode (Max vertices in these modes are about 5000 vertices)